This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 It’s illegal to sell alcohol on any election day while polls are open.

 Happy hours are illegal in the state.
-In addition, Massachusetts alcohol laws prohibit retailers from passing on their bulk buy discount to consumers.
+In addition, Massachusetts alcohol laws prohibit retailers from passing on their bulk buy discount to customers.

 Dry townships in the state are Alford, Chilmark, Dunstable, Gosnold, Hawley, and Montgomery.
 Also Mount Washington, Needham and Westhampton.
 These townships prohibit the sale of alcohol.
 Discover more at Dry Counties.